vwxyzjn/vwxyzjn.github.io/README.md

-# Costa's Main Program for Blog
+# My personal blog built by Nuxt.js

 ## This project is online at https://costahuang.me/